SEI-R-2-22/u4_lab_python_CSV_parser/README.md

 ```

 We've done two things here:
-- Specified the path for a new json file we're creating from the path input in our function call
+- Specified the path for a new JSON file we're creating from the path input in our function call
 - Stored the file that we'll be writing to in a variable called `output_file`

 We need to do one last thing to create our new `employees.json` file from the CSV data:
-- Use the json package to [dump](https://docs.python.org/3/library/json.html?highlight=json#basic-usage) our `employee_list` data into our `output_file`.
+- Use the JSON package to [dump](https://docs.python.org/3/library/json.html?highlight=json#basic-usage) our `employee_list` data into our `output_file`.
 We'll give it an indent of 2 for it to be nicely formatted.

 ```py
 with open(json_path, mode='w') as output_file: